chatton/GoAskEliza/README.md

 My name is Cian Hatton, this repository holds an Eliza-Like chatbot.

-The chatbot was made as project for my Data Representation and Querying module in my 3rd year Software Development course at GMIT.
+The chatbot was my project for my Data Representation and Querying module in my 3rd year Software Development course at GMIT.

 The course page can be found [here](https://data-representation.github.io/)